Belair

 Belair has limited levels of nearby infrastructure activity, ranking in the 11thth percentile nationally

-Area performance is significantly influenced by local infrastructure changes.
-AreaSearch has identified 12 projects likely impacting the area.
-Notable projects include Adelaide Public Transport Capacity and Access, Adelaide's Inner And Outer Ring Route Capacity Improvements, Belair Electrical Infrastructure Modifications, and Belair National Park Redevelopment.
+Changes to local infrastructure significantly influence an area's performance.
+AreaSearch has identified 12 projects that may impact this region.
+Notable ones include Adelaide Public Transport Capacity and Access, Adelaide's Inner And Outer Ring Route Capacity Improvements, Belair Electrical Infrastructure Modifications, and Belair National Park Redevelopment.
+The following list details those most likely to be relevant.

 Professional plan users can use the search below to filter and access additional projects.